 • Home Office: Shred documents you no longer need.
 Clear your paperwork piles from your desk.
 Put pens and office sundries in a filing cabinet or suitable container.

 • Loft / Basement: Throw away anything you no longer use.
 Tidy up so the buyer can view this space.

 How To Dispose Of Items When You Declutter Your Home Before Selling Your Property

 Personalised Children’s Toy Sack from Sophia Victoria Joy at notonthehighstreet.com (product code: 566616)

-Disposing of unwanted declutter is time consuming.
-It’s a good idea to tackle one room at a time whether that’s one room per day, or one room per week.
+Disposing of unwanted declutter is time-consuming.
+It’s a good idea to tackle one room at a time whether that’s one room per day or one room per week.
 Get yourself organised and buy plenty of refuse bags.
-Once you’ve decided what you want to throw away, you need to dispose of these items which requires some consideration:
+Once you’ve decided what you want to throw away, you need to dispose of these items which require some consideration:

-• Street Salvage: Put small items outside your house which you think passers-by can pick up and take away without transport
+• Street Salvage: Put small things outside your house, which you think passers-by can pick up and take away without transport.

-• Council Bulky Waste: Your local council will pick up bulky items and charge you a price for a set number of pieces or give you a quote for a larger collection
+• Council Bulky Waste: Your local council will pick up bulky items and charge you a price for a set number of pieces or give you a quote for a more substantial collection.

 Good luck with your decluttering!